 Kennedy-Wilson Holdings, Inc. , together with its subsidiaries, operates as a real estate investment company.
 The company owns, operates, and invests in real estate both on its own and through its investment management platform.
 It focuses on multifamily and office properties located in the Western United States, the United Kingdom, Ireland, Spain, Italy, and Japan.
-As of December 31, 2020, the company had ownership interests in 10,350 multifamily units, 8.
-6 million square feet of commercial space, and one hotel.
-It also holds three apartment communities totaling 640 units and a multifamily development site.
+As of December 31, 2021, the company had ownership interests in 10,460 multifamily units, 4.
+9 million square feet of office space, 3.
+4 million square feet of retail and industrial space, and one hotel.

 Kennedy-Wilson in the news